gmc-code/PC-app-development/docs/tkinter_basics/tkinter_constants.rst

 | The common tkinter constants and their lowercase string equivalents are below.
 | The lowercase versions are simpler to use.
+| The constants require a reference to the tkinter module. e.g. tk.CENTER

 Booleans
 --------